 The safety sensor's rotary mirror rotates on its own axis every 40 ms. One revolution is a scan.
-With each additional scan the response time t_a increases by 40 ms. With K = 2000 mm/s approach speed this corresponds with an increase in the safety distance of 80 mm per additional scan.
+With each additional scan the response time $t_a$ increases by 40 ms. With K = 2000 mm/s approach speed this corresponds with an increase in the safety distance of 80 mm per additional scan.
 With K = 1600 mm/s it is 64 mm.

-- Select a response time t_a of at least 80 ms or higher. - Determine the machine/system's stopping time t_m.
-If data is not available, you can commission Leuze to perform measurements (see chapter 15 "Service and support"). - If an increase in the stopping time within the regular test periods is to be expected, take an additional time into account for the machine's stopping time t_m.
+- ♦ Select a response time ta of at least 80 ms or higher. - Determine the machine/system's stopping time tm.
+If data is not available, you can commission Leuze to perform measurements (see chapter 15 "Service and support").

-Additional distance C{R0} for finger protection
+Additional distance CR0 for finger protection